 Our commitment to project-based learning starts as soon as students join the team.
-We spend our preseason teaching rookies core skills through hands-on activities.
-As a rookie, one of our recent chief technical officers had trouble learning how to put together an FRC control system.
+We spend our preseason teaching new LigerBots core skills through hands-on activities.
+As a first-year, one of our recent chief technical officers had trouble learning how to put together an FRC control system.
 To help, a mentor trained her with a virtual, magnetic electrical system.
-"We did it every day until I understood how to do it," she said.
-"Once I had nailed that, he let me play with the wiring on a previous year's robot."
-After her training, the CTO was able to use the same techniques to teach other students, and could help her parents with small electrical projects.
+After her training, the CTO was able to use the same techniques to teach other students and could help her parents with small electrical projects.
+Our current graphics director joined the team with a background in digital art but no graphic design experience.
+With help from the graphics mentor, she learned how to use professional graphic design software and began leading the redesign of the team website.

-We start training each year by breaking rookies into groups; then, using previous FIRST games as a guide, we have students create game strategies and designs to teach them the engineering process.
+We start training each year by breaking first-years into groups; then, using previous FIRST games as a guide, we have students create game strategies and designs to teach them the engineering process.
 Each group then presents its designs to the rest of the team, which helps build presentation skills, as well as exposing the team to diverse engineering approaches.